BruceWind/fear-and-greed-index-alarm/README.md

 [中文](/README_zh.md)
 ## Warning.
-⚠️ Because github limits action use as cron, I stopped maintaining this repo.
+⚠️ Because GitHub limits the usage of actions as cron jobs, I have stopped maintaining this repository.

 # Fear-And-Greed Index Alarm